 Phil Cansdale is vicar of Trinity Churches, a role which includes leading the staff team and overseeing different congregations across Trinity Churches.
-He is also Area Dean of Shrewsbury, which gives him the added joys of working with colleagues and churches across the town and beyond.
 Originally from Bristol and coming via Pakistan, Oxford, Canterbury and Wolverhampton, he has been in Shrewsbury since 2009.
 Married to Tracey – who works locally as a primary school head teacher – he has three children who seem far too grown up.
 Phil has many aspirations in life.
 Ideally he’d love to play the piano like Jools Holland, cook like Jamie Oliver, and explore the world like Bear Grylls.
 Given the extreme likelihood of failing in all three, he will settle for being a loving husband, a great dad, and a fruitful church leader.

 Fi Iddon is the Associate Vicar at Trinity Churches, alongside a role as Chaplain to University Centre Shrewsbury.
 She lives in Meole Brace with her husband Simon, who works at Meole Brace Secondary School, and they have two children – Rebekah and Josiah.
 The family love being part of the local community.
 Fi delights to see people of all ages discovering more about the ways in which Jesus has called them to live for him in their every day lives.
 When she isn’t working, Fi loves family time, being in the Shropshire hills or drinking tea with friends.